 You can download and share the Greek Property Law Guide for free.
 If the PDF is not showing please refresh this page.

-ARENCOS, is located on 25, K.Mitsotaki Street, Chania, Crete – office hours are 8:30 a.m. – 5:00 p.m.
+ARENCOS, is located on 26, Stratigou Tzanakaki Street, 73134, Chania, Crete – office hours are 8:30 a.m. – 5:00 p.m.
 Monday through Friday.
-For any questions or to set an appointment, please contact Maria Gkika, Civil Engineer in Building Constaructions at +30 2821112777 or by email at email@example.com.
+For any questions or to set an appointment, please contact Maria Gkika, Civil Engineer in Building Constructions at +30 2821112777 or by email at email@example.com.